-Female business owners have traditionally had an excessively difficult time obtaining business loans.
-This is mostly because they tend to start their businesses with fewer advantages than their male counterparts.
-These advantages include excellent credit, a high net worth, and financial support from other people.
+Women-owned businesses have traditionally had a challenging time obtaining business loans.
+This is mainly because they tend to start their companies with fewer advantages than their male counterparts.
+These advantages include an excellent credit score, a high net worth, and financial support from other people.

-According to the National Association of Women Business Owners, some 11.6 million firms are owned by women in the United States alone, generating 1.7 trillion dollars in annual revenues and employing over 9 million people.
-At this rate, the business financing industry’s bias against women could endanger the economy.
+According to the National Association of Women Business Owners, some 11.6 million women-owned businesses in the United States alone generate 1.7 trillion dollars in annual revenues and employ over 9 million people.
+At this rate, the business financing industry’s bias against women business owners could endanger the economy.

-Thankfully, companies like United Capital Source have access to special Small Business Loans for Women.
-No longer do the aforementioned disadvantages have to prevent female business owners from getting the funding they need to reach their true potential.
+Thankfully, companies like United Capital Source level the playing field because we have access to many online lenders with different types of small business loans for women.
+No longer do the disadvantages mentioned above have to prevent women entrepreneurs from getting the small business financing they need to reach their true potential.

-Small business loans for women are not a single kind of loan focused on women.
-Instead, our dedication to fighting against the discriminatory policies that are typical in lending gives women an equal chance at a business loan.
-At United Capital Source, we understand the statistics: women have a harder time getting business loans than men.
+At United Capital Source, we understand the statistics: women entrepreneurs have more difficulty getting business loans than males.
+Small business loans for women are not a single kind of loan made specifically for women entrepreneurs.
+Instead, our dedication to fighting against the discriminatory policies typical in lending gives women entrepreneurs an equal chance at the best small business loans.

 When it comes to accessing business credit, women-owned businesses face challenges.
 Study after study shows that women struggle to get the financing they need for their businesses – more than their male peers do.

-One of the central purposes of this concept is giving female business owners access to various business financing products.
-In the past, female business owners with subpar credit or lower working capital could not access the most appropriate products for their goals.
-It didn’t matter how well their businesses were doing.
+One of this concept’s central purposes is to give women business owners access to various small business financing products.
+Previously, female entrepreneurs with a subpar personal credit score or lower operating capital could not access the most appropriate products for their goals.
+It didn’t matter how well their small businesses were doing.

 But that’s not how we do things at UCS.
-Instead, our network is willing to overlook some conventional limitations.
-For example, female business owners often start their businesses with less working capital than men.
+Instead, our network of online lenders is willing to overlook some conventional limitations to help level the playing field.
+For example, women entrepreneurs often start small businesses with less working capital than men.
 They have less personal and outside funding at their disposal.
 This can easily hamper their credit score or capacity for growth.
-The business loans geared toward women dive into the root of these issues, rather than just looking at numbers.
-Thus, we assign borrowing amounts, rates, and terms that female business owners might not be able to access on the strength of their credit score, bank balance, or annual revenue alone.
+The financing options geared toward women dive into the root of these issues rather than just looking at numbers.
+Thus, our network of online lenders assigns borrowing amounts, interest rates, and terms that female small business owners might not be able to access on the strength of their personal credit score, bank balance, or annual revenue alone.

-Small business loans for women can take the form of the following products:
+Small business loans for women can take the form of the following financing options:

-Borrowers could potentially access amounts as high as $10 million for terms of up to ten years.
+Borrowers could potentially access loan funding as high as $10 million for terms of up to ten years.

 Women start businesses with an average capital amount of $75,000.
 That is just about half the average capital amount for businesses owned by men.
 Source: National Women’s Business Council